sitruklaq/Adhesion-Tester/README.md

 ## 2. Script Control

+The scripting program used in this work is MATLAB.

 ### Running a Scripted Test

 1. Write a script using the commands and examples below:
+2. Jog the motor into place using CRK Motion Creator
+3. input start position and any other variables into script
-2. Run the script
+4. Run the script

-The program used for this work is MATLAB.

 # Writing Commands

+#### Connecting the Instruments

 The first step is to connect the instruments through serial connection.

-Here is a Matlab function that connects the force gauge and stepper motor.
+This is a Matlab function that connects the force gauge and stepper motor.

 ```matlab
 function [force_gauge, step_motor] = connect_instruments()